-- Column WHEN indicates when manipulation was performed, i.e., before or after routing.
-In the example above, manipulation was performed before routing. - Column ENTITY indicates which part of the SIP Request was manipulated. - Possible values: Source URI User, Source URI Host, Destination URI User, Destination URI Host, Destination IP Address, Destination Port, Destination Protocol, User Credential User Name, User Credential Password - Column CHANGED BY the first row indicates by global Normalization Group see under Adding a Normalization Group on page 184 and Normalization Before Routing on page 193 for detailed information; the second row indicates that the normalization was attached to a Peer Connection - see under Peer Connection Information and Actions on page 41 for detailed information. - Column NORMALIZATION/MANIPULATION GROUP indicates which 'Manipulation Group' the entity passed through, according to which regular expression the entity was changed.
+In the screen example, manipulation was performed before and during route.

+Column ENTITY indicates which part of the SIP Request was manipulated.

+- Possible values: Source URI User, Source URI Host, Destination URI User, Destination URI Host, Destination IP Address, Destination Port, Destination Protocol, User Credential User Name, User Credential Password - The column CHANGED BY (use the previous figure as reference): - the first row indicates by global Normalization Group see under Adding a Normalization Group on page 198 and Normalization Before Routing on page 207 for detailed information - the second row indicates that the normalization was attached to a Peer Connection - see under Peer Connection Information and Actions on page 41 for detailed information - the 'No' in the third row under the column USED IN ROUTING indicates an unselected Policy Studio that was not applied (see step 8 under Web-based Services on page 224) - under 'Manipulation during route', the 'No' in the first row under the column USED IN ROUTING indicates that the Unselected Rule that occurred before the selected Test Route path was applied - also under 'Manipulation during route', the 'Yes' in the second row under the column USED IN ROUTING indicates the selected Test Route path. - The column NORMALIZATION indicates which 'Manipulation Group' the entity passed through, according to which regular expression the entity was changed. - The column DESCRIPTION indicates the reason why the Policy Studio / Routing Rule is unselected.
+For more information, see under Examples of Unselected Rules Reasons on page 96